sagitarriuss/MusicBrainzPlusAPI/README.md

 ### Docker image build

-If Docker is needed just for the API application, create its image by the command (in the *MusicBrainzPlusAPI* directory):
+If Docker is needed just to run the API, create its image by the command (in the *MusicBrainzPlusAPI* directory):
 - `docker build . -t mbp_api`

 ### Docker container running